Cysharp/MemoryPack/README.md

 * MemoryPack.Generator
 * MemoryPack.Streaming
 * MemoryPack.AspNetCoreMvcFormatter
+* MemoryPack.UnityShims

 `MemoryPack` is the main library, it provides full support for high performance serialization and deserialization of binary objects.
-It depends on `MemoryPack.Core` for the core base libraries and `MemoryPack.Generator` for code generation. `MemoryPack.Streaming` adds additional extensions for [Streaming Serialization](#streaming-serialization).  `MemoryPack.AspNetCoreMvcFormatter` adds input/output formatters for ASP.NET Core.
+It depends on `MemoryPack.Core` for the core base libraries and `MemoryPack.Generator` for code generation. `MemoryPack.Streaming` adds additional extensions for [Streaming Serialization](#streaming-serialization).  `MemoryPack.AspNetCoreMvcFormatter` adds input/output formatters for ASP.NET Core. `MemoryPack.UnityShims` adds Unity shim types and formatters for share type between .NET and Unity.

 TypeScript and ASP.NET Core Formatter
 ---